Fifth Grade Writing Standards

 - Publishing: Students refine selected pieces frequently to “publish” for intended audiences.
 Fifth graders use correct document formatting and incorporate photos, illustrations, charts, and graphs.

-Use of technology: Fifth grade students use available technology to support aspects of creating, revising, editing, and publishing texts.
+Use of technology: 5th grade writing activities require students to use available technology to support aspects of creating, revising, editing, and publishing texts.
 Students create simple documents by using electronic media and employing organizational features (e.g., passwords, entry and pull-down menus, word searches, a thesaurus, spell checks).

 Grade 5: Writing Purposes

 In Grade 5, students write to express, discover, record, develop, reflect on ideas, and problem solve.
-Fifth grade students are able to select and use different forms of writing for specific purposes such as to inform, persuade, or entertain.
+5th grade writing lessons teach the selection and use of different forms of writing for specific purposes such as to inform, persuade, or entertain.
 Fifth grade writing standards stipulate that students write in the following forms:

 - Narrative: Students establish a plot, point of view, setting, and conflict.
 A key goal is to show, rather than tell, the events of the story.